lucasmenke/Notes/projects/Banking-Web-App.md

 # Banking Web App

-The "Banking Web App" allows to create accounts, add deposits and transfer money to other bank accounts.
+The "Banking Web App" allows to create accounts, add  deposits, withdraw money and transfer money to other bank accounts.

 Finished date of project: